Cray-HPE/docs-csm/operations/kubernetes/Rebuild_Unhealthy_etcd_Clusters.md

     kubectl delete -f /root/etcd/cray-cps-etcd.yaml
     ```

-4. Apply the etcd cluster file.
+1. (`ncn-mw#`) Apply the etcd cluster file.

     ```bash
     kubectl apply -f /root/etcd/cray-bos-etcd.yaml
     ```

-    Wait for all three pods to go into the Running state before proceeding to the next step.
+    Wait for all three pods to go into the `Running` state before proceeding to the next step.
 Use the following command to monitor the status of the pods:

     ```bash
     kubectl get pods -n services | grep bos-etcd